How open are hybrid journals included in transformative agreements?: Discussion

 A key finding of this analysis is that transformative agreements maintain market concentration.
 Specifically, the three largest commercial publishers Elsevier, Springer Nature, and Wiley dominate, particularly with regard to open access provided through transformative agreements.
-Together, the three publishers accounted for three-fourths of open access articles through transformative agreements, while recording less than half of the total publication volume published between 2018 and 2022.
+Together, the three publishers accounted for three-fourths of open access articles through transformative agreements, while recording about half of active hybrid journals included in transformative agreements between 2018 and 2022.
 This observation aligns with previous research on shifts in the publishing market following the introduction of funding opportunities for hybrid open access (Butler et al., 2023; Jahn \& Tullney, 2016; Shu \& Larivière, 2023).
 Additionally, the results confirm previously observed variations by publisher, with Elsevier exhibiting a different development than Springer Nature and Wiley (Butler et al., 2023; Jahn et al., 2022).
 However, it must be noted that the focus of transformative agreements on publishers with large hybrid journal portfolios is intentional (Campbell et al., 2022).
-Because of transformative agreements with a few large publishers, national consortia were able to substantially increase their country's annual open access article volume (Bosman, Jonge, et al., 2021; Huang et al., 2020; Pinhasi et al., 2021; Taubert et al., 2023; Wenaas, 2022).
+Because of transformative agreements with a few large publishers, national consortia were able to substantially increase their country's annual open access article volume (Bosman, Jonge, et al., 2021; Brayman et al., 2024; Huang et al., 2020; Pinhasi et al., 2021; Taubert et al., 2023; Wenaas, 2022; Widding, 2024).